-The maturity value of these financial liabilities is determined by the fair value of the linked assets at maturity date.
+The maturity value of other investment contracts is determined by the fair value of the linked assets at maturity date.
 There will be no difference between the carrying amount and the maturity amount at the maturity date.

-The fair value of financial liabilities is based on a discounted cash flow valuation technique.
+The fair value of amounts on deposit and deposit administration fund is based on a discounted cash flow valuation technique.
 This discount rate is determined by the current market assessment of the time value of money and risk specific to the liability.